AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 3. Admin staff requests to list all blood donations by a specified donor.
 4. BloodNet returns a list of blood donations, sorted by donation date in descending order.
 5. Admin staff requests to delete a specified blood donation record.
+6. User confirms deletion.
-6. BloodNet deletes the donation record.
+7. BloodNet deletes the donation record.

 Use case ends.